Reserve Account

 Low cash and an inefficient funding process caused delays in adding funds

-Refund failures were primarily caused by delays in adding funds.
+Refund failures were caused by delays in adding funds.
 To identify the root causes of these delays, I consulted the customer service team, who interact closely with users, as direct user interviews were not feasible due to time constraints.
 I found 2 key causes of delays, with low cash flow being the most common among our users.

 Merchants lack funds to top up their balance during slow sales periods